Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 #pagebreak()

 = Introduction and Motivation
+// Quantum computing is an emerging field, gaining attention.
 Experts expect the quantum computing market to grow from USD 866 million in 2023 to USD 4.375 million in 2030 @QuantumComputingMarket2023.
 Quantum computing is especially promising in the fields of simulations, drug development, and cybersecurity @emilioCurrentStatusNext2022.
 Despite these optimistic prognoses, current quantum computers are still called Noisy Intermediate-Scale Quantum (NISQ) devices due to the high error and noise rates @preskillQuantumComputingNISQ2018.